flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_02/instructions.md

 When we wrap our `Column` in a `SingleChildScrollView`, we are essentially wrapping our `Column` in a sliver.
 Slivers lay out using `SliverConstraints` and have a `SliverGeometry`.
-When working with slivers, the window pane we were constricted to previously becomes an infinite amount of space in the given axis, and so we use language different from height, width and position.
+When working with slivers, the window pane we were constricted to previously, becomes an infinite amount of space in the given axis, and so we use language different from height, width and position.
 As a sliver, we need to know things like how much is visible, and how far to the next sliver,